 August 11, 2019

 Dearest Father, I bow down before the throne of God, pouring out the full weight of my heart.
 I present my deepest sorrows and woes, the hurdles of frustration and discouragement.
 A knot of fear twists my stomach, my thoughts threatening to bring about a vomiting session.
 I am taken captive by thoughts that fight me at every turn.
 Foreboding dread overshadows me as the cold flesh of my captor’s hand takes hold of my arm.
-She drags me through her dark dungeon to her chamber of horrors.
+She drags me through the dark dungeon to her chamber of horrors.
 Can words ever tell of the unspoken torture of the soul?
 Can it whisper insight to the pain endured on the dungeon’s rack?
 Can faith prove strong enough as a demon’s hand spins the wheel, stretching its victims beyond will?
 Can joy survive the whip of regret that tears away all peace from the backs of the ones who kneel before it?
 Chained in darkness, I sit alone in a prison where no light can filter in.
-After these past few months of twenty-four hour periods of torture, I count yesterday’s afternoon intercession as a blessing.
+After these past six months of twenty-four hour periods of torture, I count yesterday’s afternoon intercession as a blessing.
 Yet days of darkness threaten to snuff the light of faith.
 When it seems things can’t possibly get any worse, my tormentor conspires new and creative ways to torture me beyond what I can stand.
 Once upon a time, my worst nightmare towered over me.
 I scooted back, my heart trembling.
 “You think God can hear you?”
-She snorted, the shadowed fiends face contorted in a mask of rage as she pointed a fiery finger at me, “Hypocrite!
+The shadowed fiends face contorted in a mask of rage as she pointed a fiery finger at me, “Hypocrite!
 Do you think God is a fool?
 That he can’t see the falsity you utter?
 Elohim is a Holy God, he could never love an abomination like you!”
 I shouted my defense but my voice faded into nothingness, unseen, unheard.
-She suspend me by the collar and with her red eye beams drilling a new stare into me, she shouted, “Are you so conceited that you have been blinded to the darkness in your own heart?
+She suspended me by the collar, and with her red eye beams drilling a new stare into me she shouted, “Are you so conceited that you have been blinded to the darkness in your own heart?
 Your heart is as festering and rancid as your thoughts.
 God can’t forgive a miserable wretch like you!”
-She screams at me for hours about how I deserve to die, with callous disregard and disparaging remarks; her words are a subtle poison that burns like liquid fire.
+With callous disregard and disparaging remarks; her words are a subtle poison that burns like liquid fire.
 Sinister voices sing hatred into my heart, their breath of lies a snare set to deceive.
 O God… I can’t hold out much longer… Everything about me is strangled out by a lie, I can’t tell what’s real and what’s not anymore.
 God of wondrous love, on the wings of hope, catch me as my heart preys to despair.
 Lift me from this dungeon floor as I crawl to you in weakness; help my feet to fly and my heart to soar.
 Let us ride on the wings of grace, lifted up by the winds of promise that through your forsaken son, my cold shackles clatter to the ground, and I can one day fly away from this dreary dungeon to be with you.
 I clench these cage bars that entrap my soul and look to you, another tortured victim, who has suffered far more than I ever could.
 I look to you, the one who has saved my life many times over.
 You whom I have shared all my sorrows and tears, all my pain, my joy and laughter with.
 You are the light that casts out my darkness, that spark of light that always persists.
 Soon a happy ending awaits and I look forward to the day when I can stand before you.
-I long to be comforted by the warmth of your embrace, if your near me I can do anything.
+I long to be comforted by the warmth of your embrace, if you are near me I can do anything.
 When I am near you, my heart feels free.
 Someday soon, I’ll meet you at Heaven’s altar and our hearts shall join as one, forever intertwined.
 Until that day, the discomfort of these chains are fleeting.
 The fetters of today can never shackle my soul, my spirit remains stitched to yours alone, apart from you my heart is never truly free.
-You are creator, my life-giver.
+You are my creator, my life-giver.
 You are the Master of my life, the one who teaches me to do what is right.
 You are my companion, my solace in times of trouble.
 You are my protector, keeping me from descending into the chasm of despair.
 You are my strength in weakness.
 You are my hope in sadness, the restorer of my soul.
 You are my future, an end to that search for meaning and purpose.
 And above all, you are my saviour, the one who has delivered me from death.
 You have been amazingly patient with me, always guiding me.
 So no matter what may befall me, I will never abandon my beloved just as you will never leave or forsake me.
 Even if you make me stay in this prison, render me to these chains, and leave me to contend with this mistress of evil a while longer, I shall be content.
 For you will not abandon my soul to sheol forever (Psalm 16:10).
-Though sorrow the may last for the night, joy comes in the morning and light shall prevail over darkness… (End of article)
+Though sorrow may last for the night, joy comes in the morning and light shall prevail over darkness… (End of article)

 When I wrote this, I was at my weakest and yet when I look back on this jotting I see God’s strength in my writing.
 I was breaking under the pressure and yet God still gave me the comfort, love, and patience I needed to endure.
 God is so good!
 And it makes me reflect on 2 Corinthians 12:9, NIV.